lonerapier/lonerapier.github.io/content/thoughts/ladr.md

 	- 6: eigenvalue = 1, eigenvector = (x, x)
 	- 9: $e^{kx}$, with k as eigenvalue.
 	- 10: $x^{a}$ as $p$
 	- 13:
 	- 15: define eigenvalue of T'. use $T-\lambda I$ to prove T'->T direction.
 	- 16:
 	- 17:
 	- 18:
 	- 19:
 	- 20:
 	- 21: Use T.T^-1 = I identity to prove
 	- 23: if T has eigenvalue $\lambda_{1}$ and S has $\lambda_{2}$, then the problem is solved.
 My question is, it is possible to have following identity: $T(v)=\lambda_{1}u, S(u)=\lambda_{2}v\implies ST(v)=\lambda_{1}\lambda_{2}v$ and $T(u)=\lambda_{3}v,S(v)=\lambda_{4}u\implies TS(v)=\lambda_{3}\lambda_{4}v$.
 Won't that lead to different eigenvalues?
 TODO
 	- 26, 27: can be proven using $T-\lambda I$
 	- 28: T has atmost dim V eigenvalues from 5.12. rank-nullity implies dim null T + dim range T >= # eigenvalues.
 TODO
 	- 32: Take a polynomial that satisfies the invariant. use fundamental theorem of algebra to factorise it into individual factors.
 Use the fact that T has no eigenvalues to discard first two solutions.
 	- 33: a) T^m injective => T injective direction: can be proven using induction.
 Take T^2 as first step, prove using contradiction that if T^2 is injective implies T is injective.
 Scaled to T^m. b) T^m surjective => T surjective. can also be proven similarly using contradiction.
 Assume T is not surjective, that means there exists v in V such that v is not in range T.
 	- 35: couldn't have done this without the hint.
 Proving $\lambda_{1},\dots,\lambda_n$ is eigenvalues, and $e^{\lambda_{i}x}$ are the eigenvectors of D. Using 5.12 you prove eigenvectors corresponding to distinct eigenvalues are LI.
 	- 37
 	- 40: write the definitions of both sides.
 	- 43:
 - **5B**
-- existence and uniqueness of Minimal polynomial
+- ==existence and uniqueness of Minimal polynomial==
 - roots of minimal polynomial equals eigenvalue of the operator
-- eigenvalues on odd dimensional real vector spaces
+- ==eigenvalues on odd dimensional real vector spaces==
 - EX 5B
 	- 6: again find the minimal polynomial using matrix of T.
 	- 8: critical step: what's the matrix of T? then find the minimal polynomial from the matrix.
 	- 13:
 	- 14: My first hunch was to find the matrix of T using minimal polynomial, take it's transpose, and then find the minimal polynomial of T^-1.
 But that turned ugly really quickly.
 The trick was to just invert the polynomial's invariant, i.e. calculate T(1/z) and then make it monic.
 	- 29: my reasoning so far is, let p(x) be the minimal polynomial.
 		- if 2 eigenvalues exist, then v1, v2 are the independent eigenvectors associated with it and span(v1, v2) is the invariant subspace